5 Best Spots To Work Remotely….In Burlington, Vermont

-The cool-kid-maker-vibes are about as strong as the Counter Culture Coffee served here at Maglianero Cafe.
-Located just a few blocks from the Burlington Greenway Bikepath in a beautifully restored 1916 brick warehouse, “Mag” is bright and spacious with ample bike parking.
+The cool-kid-maker-vibes are about as strong as the single origin coffees from small farms served here at Kestrel Coffee Roasters – Downtown.
+Located just a few blocks from the Burlington Greenway Bikepath in a beautifully restored 1916 brick warehouse, Kestrel is bright and spacious with ample bike parking.
 The building is also home to Karma Bird House, one of the more creative work spaces for people, start ups, organizations, non-profits, community events, art and music.
-The mix of seating options like wide windowsills and long tables for big groups and it’s artistic energy make Maglianero the perfect spot to host a creative brainstorm or team meeting.
+The mix of seating options like wide windowsills and long tables for big groups and it’s artistic energy make Kestrel the perfect spot to host a creative brainstorm or team meeting.
 Pro Tip: Order a ‘Pedestrian Coffee’, a signature MAG drink made with Vermont Maple Syrup and a kick of Cayenne.

 New Moon Cafe | Perfect spot to post up